Ethics Committee

 Overview

 According to the G-NHSRC and the G-COMREC, the primary scope of information assessed by the two (2) National Commission for Science and Technology (NCST)-approved ethics committees (ECs)—the National Health Sciences Research Committee (NHSRC) and the College of Medicine Research and Ethics Committee (COMREC)—relates to maintaining and protecting the dignity and rights of research participants and ensuring their safety throughout their participation in a clinical trial.
-As shown in MWI-27, the ECs’ scope of review includes whether research is in accordance with national policy requirements, procedures, and guidelines for the conduct of health and social sciences, as well as the international guidelines, the Declaration of Helsinki (MWI-42) and The Belmont Report (MWI-23).

 The G-HlthResConduct states that scientific design; recruitment of research participants; care and protection of research participants; ethical consideration; and community consideration are essential elements that the NHSRC and COMREC must review in a clinical trial application.
 Per the G-NHSRC, the NHSRC must also pay special attention to reviewing informed consent and to protecting the welfare of certain classes of participants deemed to be vulnerable (See the Vulnerable Populations; Children/Minors; Pregnant Women, Fetuses & Neonates; Prisoners; and Mentally Impaired sections for additional information about these populations).